Release Date: 02/24/2017

 Now if you aren’t really into showmanship, lights, colored radiator fluid, and cool hardware then don’t get one of these.
-However, with some good cable management and patience, you can get a simple setup to look top notch.
+However, with some good cable management and patience, you can get a simple setup to look top-notch.
 The Thermaltake View 31 comes pre-installed with two Riing 14 Blue LED fans (the one I have) or 3 Riing 12 RGB fans (which costs extra).
-The case itself looks sleek, is lightweight, and easy to use and setup.
+The case itself looks sleek, is lightweight, and is easy to use and set up.
 The tempered glass sides just have two screws on each side and they pop right off allowing full access to the inside.
 This tower is void of 5.25″ bay drives and everything inside is customizable.

 One major feature I love is the magnetic dust screen that lays right on top of the top fans as this allows you to see the lights from the top.
 The front panel has vents on the sides to allow air in and is darkened so only the lights show and you don’t see the blades spinning.
 When I actually started placing things inside it was nice to see the motherboard stand-offs were pre-installed for an ATX motherboard and front panel cables were already tied down and managed.
 There were plenty of holes and places to down cables and loop things through.
 Even with a crowded system and every port filled you should be able to find plenty of areas to manage cables neatly.
 There is also an option to have your CPU face towards the case for those with custom GPU coolers.

-The front panel features a clean and sleek blue lit square power button, a smaller reset button, an HDD LED, two USB 3.0 ports and two USB 2.0 ports as well as a microphone and headphone jack.
-This was a huge plus over my last case that only had two USB 3.0 ports up front.
+The front panel features a clean and sleek blue-lit square power button, a smaller reset button, an HDD LED, two USB 3.0 ports, and two USB 2.0 ports as well as a microphone and headphone jack.
+This was a huge plus over my last case which only had two USB 3.0 ports up front.